2023 Annual Report on Internal Complaint Handling

 2. The complaint

-Complaint about not responding to a callback request.
+Complaint regarding failure to respond to a callback request.

 Handled informally.